Here's why you really need a torque wrench

 Don't use any kind of lubricant (oil, grease, moly, anti-seize compound) on the studs.
 Those things will make the torque reading inaccurate and you’ll end up over-tightening the nuts.

-Make sure you choose a good quality torque wrench, with a hard plastic storage case to protect it.
+Make sure you choose a good quality torque wrench, and that it comes with a hard plastic storage case to protect it.
 We include a quality wrench in the AIR GEAR Tire Changing Kit.

 TiresToolsTorque wrench